Robert Hubal, Ph.D.

 302 Pharmacy Lane, , , Chapel Hill, NC, 27599

-Robert Hubal, Ph.D.’s, research interests center on the intelligent use of technology to better train and assess knowledge and skills.
-He has experience developing embodied conversational agents for interaction skills training and situated assessment; conducting cost-effectiveness studies of simulation training systems; conducting expertise, linguistic codability, and mental modeling studies; investigating adaptive intelligent tutoring; implementing patterns of life into the portrayal of activity within game-based environments; and investigating visual analytics and representation.
-Hubal has applied research results to such everyday and specialized domains as medical informed consent, clinical assessment of social and interpersonal skills, consumer decision making, vigilance in security and Intelligence, law enforcement interactions, warfighter/ civilian sociocultural engagement, survey nonresponse, and driving skills assessment.
+Robert Hubal has general interest in the intelligent use of technology to better train and assess knowledge and skills.
+He is active in projects involving areas such as adaptive learning, linguistic analysis, behavior modeling, and machine learning.
+He has past experience developing embodied conversational agents for interaction skills training and situated assessment; conducting cost-effectiveness studies of simulation training systems; conducting expertise, linguistic codability, and mental modeling studies; investigating adaptive intelligent tutoring; implementing patterns of life into the portrayal of activity within game-based environments; and investigating visual analytics and representation.

 Hubal’s research has centered on four overlapping areas: